EUCAIM/Glossary/2-Glossary.md

 Defined as the utilisation of a variety of imaging techniques to acquire visual representations used as tools for screening, detection and monitor of cancer.

+### Industry Advisory Board

+Group of experts and industry representatives who provide guidance and strategic advice on the commercial, technological, and innovation aspects within the project.

 ### Internal Open Call

 An invitation exclusively extended to existing consortium partners to support the expansion of real-world use cases, focusing on new data incorporation and the development of AI algorithms.
 The internal call was launched during the first project period and, following an assessment of the initial applications, will remain open until the project concludes.
 All EUCAIM partners (Beneficiaries, Associated Partners, Affiliated Entities), whether as data holders or those interested in utilising the infrastructure for the development, training, validation, or benchmarking of AI models, are encouraged to apply.
 More broadly, this call is directed at all project partners interested in using the EUCAIM infrastructure to share their data or address clinical questions requiring extensive datasets and possibly technical, ethical, or legal support.
 Use cases from industrial partners are particularly encouraged.
 The primary aim of this call is to gather all necessary information to ensure the smooth incorporation of data and implementation of use cases.
 The prioritisation of use cases will be based on their relevance and maturity level.
 No additional funding will be allocated to applicants.
-Industry Advisory Board:
-Group of experts and industry representatives who provide guidance and strategic advice on the commercial, technological, and innovation aspects within the project.

 ### Internal use case

 Any use case conducted by internal partners (see also definition for “use case”).

+### <a name="l"></a>

 ### Learning Management System